michelin/API-360/README.md

 ## How to use this repository?

-- This repository will help you know and understand the API 360° workshop.
+- This repository will help you to know and understand the API 360° workshop.
 - The cards needed to play the game are in this repository.
 You can download and print them.
 - You'll also find [digital workplace elements](./setup/), for you to quickly setup your own API 360° workshop.
 - The LICENSE file details the licencing of the API 360° workshop.